 As I find web sites, books and videos that are particularly helpful and which evidence a genuine attempt to be fair and careful in their presentation of information, I will list them on my “Recommended Links” page.

 Be forewarned!
 As Aldous Huxley said: “You shall know the Truth and the Truth shall make you mad.”
-It can be devastating to find out that so many of the ‘truths’ we have built our lives around are actually exactly what God warned about in His Word: …the Gentiles shall come unto thee from the ends of the earth, and shall say, Surely our fathers have inherited lies, vanity, and things wherein there is no profit.
+It can be devastating and infuriating to find out that so many of the ‘truths’ we have built our lives around are actually exactly what God warned about in His Word: Surely our fathers have inherited lies, vanity, and things wherein there is no profit.
 (Jer 16:19)

-We are seeing this prophesy fulfilled, but that is a good thing – the lies are being ferreted out and replaced with the Savior’s Truth!
-(Don’t despair: The anger fades as the Real Truth really sets you free!)
+Many eyes are being opened to the inherited lies, and that is a good thing – the lies are being ferreted out and replaced with the Savior’s Truth!
+(Don’t despair: The anger is replaced with joy as the Real Truth really sets you free!)

 May the Father bless you in your search for His Truth!
 Here is His promise to genuine Truth Seekers:

 The secret [Heb סוֹד – intimate counsel] of YHVH is with them that fear him; and he will shew them his covenant.
 (Psalm 25:14)